raymondEhlers/OVERWATCH/doc/source/index.rst

 Detector Modules
 ----------------

-These modules provide detector specific functionality, allowing organization of histograms, as well as functions to check QA, among many other possible features.
+These modules provide detector-specific functionality, allowing organization of histograms, as well as functions to check QA, among many other possible features.

 .. toctree::